Oath of office: Members of the Cabinet of Ministers

 Refusal to take an oath on the day of appointment is considered to be the refusal of his/her ministerial office.

 United Kingdom

 Oaths taken by the monarch

 In the United Kingdom, no formal oath is essential to be taken by the monarch in relation to accession.
 The monarch is, however, required to take an oath regarding the security of the Church of Scotland.
 At a coronation, the monarch usually takes an oath but as a coronation is inessential, Monarchs need not take a similar oath in order to discharge their duties, as with the case of Edward VIII, who was never crowned during his one-year reign.
 The exact wording of the coronation oath of various monarchs has altered throughout the years without statutory authority but remain based on the oath as prescribed by the Coronation Oath Act 1688.

 Coronation Oath

 The following was the oath taken by Queen Elizabeth II at her coronation on 2 June 1953:

+The following was the oath taken by King Charles III at his coronation on 6 May 2023:

+Declaration Oath

+This was the oath of declaration of Charles III during the coronation on 6 May 2023: